Vinod Bhatia: Career

 For the 5 December raid, only two aircraft could be used because of the scarcity of long-distance drop tanks.
 Bhatia selected Tambay to be the second pilot on the mission, because Tambay had come back from the 4 December raid without having to drop his fuel tank.
 The two pilots started bombing Rafiqui base at 1345 hours (1:45 PM local time).
-When their mission was almost about to end, Bhatia learned the Shenyang J-6 aircraft they had bombed, and were stationed outside the hangars, were dummies.
+When their mission had almost ended, Bhatia learned the Shenyang J-6 aircraft they had bombed near the hangars were dummies.
 Bhatia released his rockets on the hangars and returned to team up with Tambay, who was targeting the aircraft circuit area by then.

-An afternoon strike had been decided upon because it was believed the Pakistani air defences would be inactive during lunchtime.
-However, 100 anti-aircraft guns had been deployed at Rafiqui base after the destructive 4 December raid.
+An afternoon strike was decided upon because it was believed Pakistani air defenses would be inactive during lunchtime.
+However, 100 anti-aircraft guns were deployed at Rafiqui base after the destructive 4 December raid.
 Tambay was hit by one of these guns during the second round of bombing and his plane crashed on the runway, Bhatia asked him to eject but received no response.
 MS Grewal was also shot down during this raid, but he was later repatriated.
 Tambay's Sukhoi, number B837, dipped towards the runway and then exploded.
-Bhatia fired all his ammunition at the Operational Readiness Platform (ORP) and returned to their base alone.
-Tambay and 53 other Indian defence personnel who went missing in Pakistan were never officially found, they were reported missing in action but most probably died as prisoners of war in Pakistan.
+Bhatia fired all his ammunition at the Operational Readiness Platform (ORP) and returned to the base alone.
+Tambay and 53 other Indian defense personnel who went missing in Pakistan were never officially found, they were reported missing in action but most probably died as prisoners of war in Pakistan.